-- 1. Click on the type of extras you wish to import in the left column (Textures or Borders).
-You can only import extras of one type at a time. - 2.
-Click on the Import button in the bottom of the left column.
-A Finder or Explorer Window will appear where you can select the files to import.
-If you want to import an entire folder, click into the folder then select the first file, then shift-click on the last file.
-Click import when your selection is complete.
+- 1. Select the type of extras you wish to import from the list of tabs at the top (Presets, Borders, Textures, LUTs) You can only import extras of one type at a time. - 2.
+Click on the Import button at the bottom left.
+A dialog box will appear where you can select the files to import.
+If you want to import an entire folder, open the folder, select the first file, then shift-click on the last file.
+Click import when your selection is complete. - 3.
+Select a category for your extras to live in.
+This is where you will be able to find it inside of the ON1 Effects 2019.
+You can select from an existing category or create a new one.